skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 While Lucan Forwinol brought Mordan to his final defeat in the north, his allies in war had secured the great city of Fol Thron.
-Forwinol had taken no plunder, save for the Phylactery of the Lich King.
+Forwinol had taken no plunder, save for the phylactery of the Lich King.
 No other treasure touched his hands.

 Yet so great was the rumor of treasure in the Citadel that many heroes